Damselflies

 - Damselflies have small eyes that are separated on either side of the head.

-Damselflies have similarly sized pairs of wings – Zygoptera means ‘equal wings’. - Though not an absolute rule, damselflies tend to rest with their wings closed.
+- Though not an infallible rule, damselflies tend to rest with their wings closed.

-10 species of damselfly may be found in Bedfordshire:
+12 species of damselfly may be found in Bedfordshire:

 Willow Emerald Damselfly - Chalcolestes viridis

-The Willow Emerald Damselfly - Chalcolestes viridis is a recent addition to the County list.
-Easily missed owing to its resemblance to to the Emerald Damselfly - Lestes sponsa, and its habit of resting in trees close to the water's edge.
+The Willow Emerald Damselfly – Chalcolestes viridis, is a recent addition to the County list.
+Easily missed owing to its resemblance to to the Emerald Damselfly – Lestes sponsa, and its habit of resting in trees close to the water’s edge.

 Emerald Damselfly - Lestes sponsa